 Why is Concrete Testing Important?

 It may come as a surprise that most concrete tests are not meant to reflect characteristics of the concrete in the structure or pavement itself, but rather to verify the quality of the concrete as delivered to the job site.
 This blog post will walk you through some basic methods to ensure your concrete specimens live up to their full potential.

 In ASTM C31 and AASHTO T 23, testing for these purposes requires “standard curing”.
 “Field curing”, (not discussed here) is used when the intent is to judge the condition and quality of concrete in the structure.
-For more information and equipment guide see our Concrete Curing blog post.

 The initial cure is a critical stage in strength development that takes place between the time the specimens are molded and when they are delivered to the lab for final curing.
 This is a time when there are abundant opportunities for mishandling and mistakes that could have a direct impact on the outcome of strength tests.